A friend recently asked me, “Why do you focus on ‘peace building’ in your work rather than engage in traditional

 For many, peace building work sounds a bit “secular,” in the sense that it has nothing to do with religion.
 And it can be.
 So doing “interfaith peace building work” (that is, doing peace building works between different religious faith communities) as a Christian can sometimes be confusing to Christians, especially when pursued as distinct from traditional Christian mission work.

 Peace building includes a wide range of efforts to address the root causes of conflict and violence between groups and facilitates a process that establishes a durable peace.
 When peace building is done in conversations between people of differing beliefs, worldviews, or faith backgrounds, it looks like building respectful, trusting relationships and reducing misunderstanding about one another’s convictions, beliefs, and practices, so that we can collaborate to bring healing and wholeness to our divided communities.
 When we engage in peace building as Christians, we need not hide our faith in and allegiance to Jesus Christ and his way.
 Actually, we find the reverse is true.
 Peace building requires an openness and transparency about one’s own beliefs, assumptions, and values.
-Without that transparency, our relationships can be shallow and we have little opportunity to address misunderstandings about our differences.
+Without that transparency, our relationships will be shallow and we have little opportunity to address misunderstandings about our differences.

 a key difference